psycopg/psycopg/README.rst

     tox -c psycopg3_c -s

-Please look at the commands definitions in the ``tox.ini`` files if you want to run some of the commands interacively: the dependency should be already in your virtualenv.
+Please look at the commands definitions in the ``tox.ini`` files if you want to run some of them interacively: the dependency should be already in your virtualenv.